kiml42/SpaceCombatSimulation/README.md

     Create base class for turret controllers to reduce code duplication.
     FuelTank option to balance fuel with parent.

+    Repulsive shield- repells objects in trigger
+    Separate turn and translate vectors for rockets (both set by fly vector) Secondary translate vector for engines (angle error is sum of angle between pointed vector and each - angle between two translate vectors)
+    Ships and rockets cast rays in direction of v.
+Set engines to increase v tangeñt when close(secondary translate vector when distant, primary and turn when close)
+    Clear line target picker for turrets(cast rays to PT if ray hits friendly give negative score Turrets cast a short ray in aimed direction to see if there is a friendly close in front of the turret.

     shipCam:
         Make shipcam move faster if the followed object is faster or add a set chunk to the location based on the followed object's speed. - done
             Aternatively make the shipcam have a rigidbody and actually accelerate up to the speed of the tracked object.   - may still want to do this for continuing to track dead things.